 Robert Fletcher (Wageningen University) is editor in chief at the Elsevier journal GeoForum and a vocal proponent of open access and more transparency in the publishing sector.
 He finds the fact that not many people involve themselves with the financial aspect of publishing understandable.
 “It all happens on a voluntary basis and everyone is fine with that, because we all feel we are contributing to a public good.”

 “Most of us are academics and we aren’t interested in the numbers.
 Too many numbers make our eyes roll back in our heads.”
-In combination with the ready-made digital solutions the nitty gritty details of peer reviewing, typesetting and DOI’s can seem like a fair often.
-“And if you then tell a learned society that they can still get a surplus it seems like a fair deal.”
+In combination with the ready-made digital solutions the nitty gritty details of peer reviewing, typesetting and DOI’s can seem like a fair offer.
+“And if you then tell a learned society that they can use the surplus for their own activities it seems like a fair deal.”

 During a prolonged period of negotiations with the publisher Fletcher and his colleagues started to review the deal they made critically.
 “We wanted to re-examine the cost of publishing in view of our positive stance on open access.
 Only then we found out how difficult it is to get a thorough grip on the business end of the journal.
 For example we were told that it was impossible to ascertain the exact revenue because the journal is mostly part of larger bundles of subscriptions.”